ossf/wg-best-practices-os-developers/docs/labs/create_checker.md

 This can help you track down a problems if you think your inputs are being interpreted in a way different than you expect.

+## Additional settings for natural languages other than English

+This tool should work fine with languages other than English.
+We expect that there will be a different HTML page for each lab and each different natural language.

+*However*, it sets some default tooltips for the buttons in English.
+For each button you should set the `title` attribute for the given language.

 ## Advanced use: Select preprocessing commands (e.g., for other languages)

 For most programming languages the default regex preprocessing